TREASURIES-Yields rise from three-month lows before Fed meeting

 “It seems like too much of a lull given the risks associated with a taper communication,” she said.

+Analysts at JPMorgan recommended going short Treasuries in the 10-year sector in a report sent on Sunday.

+The "FOMC meeting could be a catalyst for higher yields, especially with valuations now appearing extremely rich, and markets priced for a slow pace of tightening after liftoff," they said.

-Another key focus at this week’s meeting will be whether the Fed raises the interest its pays on excess reserves (IOER) as money market investors struggle with a lack of high-quality short-term assets.
+Another key focus at this week’s meeting will be whether the Fed raises the interest its pays on excess reserves (IOER) and on reverse repurchase agreements (repo) as money market investors struggle with a lack of high-quality short-term assets.

 Some analysts say that the Fed is unlikely to make any adjustments unless the fed funds rate falls below 5 basis points, which it has so far held above.
 The rate USONFFE= was at 6 basis points on Friday.